Here we outline some simple stretching and strengthening exercises for treating Patellofemoral pain syndrome.

-Patellofemoral pain exercises for strengthening the muscles which help correct patella tracking.
 Exercises can usually begin as soon as they can be performed without pain.
 The aim of patellofemoral pain exercises is encourage normal patella tracking.
-In particular, to strengthen the muscles on the inside of the knee or vastus medialis obliques as well as the gluteus medius muscle on the outside of the hip.
+In particular, to strengthen the muscles on the inside of the knee (vastus medialis obliques), as well as the gluteus medius muscle on the outside of the hip.

 - Sit on the floor with a foam roller or rolled-up towel under the knee so that it is slightly bent.